Lowell High School (San Francisco): Athletics

 In 2004, Lowell's track and field and cross-country teams won the city championship in all four divisions for the seventh year in a row.
 The cross country team recently swept all three divisions at the city finals in Golden Gate Park, marking Lowell's 26th overall championship win in a row.
-In recent years, the track and field team has attracted about 150 athletes each season, and the cross country Team has attracted nearly 100 runners each season.

 Lowell's Girls' Varsity Volleyball team has dominated the sport since its creation with the most city championships amongst other San Francisco public schools, and from November 1996 to November 2008, went on a record streak of 13 consecutive volleyball city championships.
 The girls' junior varsity volleyball team also owns 15 of the 18 city titles (as of November 2010).
 In November 2019, the girls' varsity volleyball team won the CIF State Division 3 Championship.

-In April 2007, Lowell's varsity swim team won their 11th consecutive AAA Championship title, with an undefeated season and an undefeated girls' title, ever since girls have been admitted on the team.
-The close rivalry between the Cardinals' and the Washington Eagles ended with Lowell coming out on top of all the other SFUSD high schools participating, which included Balboa High, Lincoln High, and Wallenberg High School.

-In April 2008, Lowell's varsity swim team won their 12th consecutive AAA Championship title, with an undefeated season yet again.
-The rivalry between the Cardinals' and the Washington Eagles ended with Lowell coming on top with the varsity boys scoring 170–49 and the girls 122–62.
-The JV girls also were able to defeat Washington with a score of 104–67.
-However, the JV boys lost to their counterpart from Lincoln 93–69.